 » C64.COM exclusives

-Download Kontroll s03e07 to see C64.COM's very own Andreas Wallström talking about the C64, the SID chip, SID'80s and his own C64 collection.
+Download Kontroll s03e07 featuring C64hq's own Andreas Wallström who talks about the C64, the SID-chip, SID'80s, and his C64 collection.

-This video was compiled by Boz and kindly given to us by C64 Audio.
-If you didn't make the first Back in Time Live, here's some nice footage of what you missed!
-Everyone is in this video: Hubbard, Galway, Joseph, Cooksey, Daglish, Whittaker, Minter and his groupies, madfiddler, Boz, Abbott, Wally Wallstream, Lala, Press Play on Tape, Lee Bolton, Jogeir Liljedahl, Kwed, Waz, Mat Allen, Marcel Donne, the Xmas Chortles guys, Kenz and a whole lot of dancing geeks.
+This video was done by our own darling Boz and it was kindly given to us by C64 Audio.
+If you missed the first Back in Time Live, here's some nice footage for you!
+Everyone is in this video: Hubbard, Galway, Joseph, Cooksey, Daglish, Whittaker, Minter and his groupies, madfiddler, Boz, Abbott, Wally Wallstream, Lala, Press Play on Tape, Lee Bolton, Jogeir Liljedahl, Kwed, Waz, Mat Allen, Marcel Donne, The X-Mas Chortles guys, Kenz, and a lot of dancing geeks.

 Download the video here!